lukfd/farmerselevator/README.md

 - [ ] Make a clever way for user_id and product_id

+- [ ] If logged in, replace signup and signin with user profile

 - [x] Populate /shop tables and the buy functionality

 - [x] test /delete-account